Talk Contemporary

 Kirsha Kaechele In Conversation with Pippa Dickson

 Kirsha Kaechele is an artist, curator, and Mona’s better half—or Mrs. Mona (Museum of Old and New Art).
 She’s founder of Material Institute—a non-profit social project with branches in New Orleans, USA, and Lutruwita / Tasmania.
 She is interested in the space where complex problems exist, and places transformation at the heart of her work—turning flaws into features, shit into gold.
 For Kaechele, problems become the medium through which art emerges.
-Programmed by Micheal Do

 My Favourite Things: Collecting, Here and Now